-In a fast-changing world our old assumptions may no longer hold true.
+In a fast-changing world our old assumptions can easily no longer hold true.

 “You should do that” is clearly an instruction that you ‘ought to’, ‘have to’, or ‘must’ do a thing.
-It implies a duty, an obligation, or perhaps a correct way of doing things.
-But it doesn’t explain why we ought to do it that way.
-This creates a problem.
-Because saying, “We should invest in that project,” “She should do it my way,” “He should be more careful next time” — all of these give a clear direction, but none of them explains why.
-Taking action based on any of these statements is a step into the unknown.
+It implies a duty, an obligation, or perhaps even a ‘correct’ way of doing things.
+“You should do this.”
+“You should buy this book.”
+“You should vote for me.”
+All of these are strong statements but none of them explains why.

-Once we become aware of the word ‘should’ it becomes a very useful red flag for us: a warning sign to pause, look more closely, and ask ourselves whether an unconscious decision process or even a deliberate manipulation is happening. (“You should buy this product…”, “You should do what I say…”)
+Once we become aware of the word ‘should’ it becomes a useful ally, a clear and very visible red flag: it becomes a warning sign for us to pause, look more closely, and ask ourselves whether we agree.
+Should we do this?
+Or is an unconscious assumption taking place or perhaps even a deliberate manipulation?

 Sometimes we will get back an ‘output’ answer: “Because then the outcome is likely to be X,” or “Because this project will bring the mix of risk and reward we are looking for.”
-Then we can keep asking “Why?” again until we have created an unbroken link of understanding between the action we intend to take and the outcome we want to create.
+If this happens then we can keep asking “Why?”, “Why?”, “Why?” until we have created an unbroken link of understanding between the action we supposedly ‘should’ take and the outcome we want that action to create.

-But if we get back an ‘input’ answer — “Because the policy is…,” “Because the rules say…,” or “Because that’s what we always do…” — then this is just another set of ‘shoulds’.
-Policies, rules, and habits are just a shortcut: a rule of thumb that used to work in the past but might not reflect the way the world works now.
+But sometimes we will get back an ‘input’ answer — “Because the rules say…,” “Because the policy is…,” or “Because that’s what we always do…” If this happens, realise that these policies, habits, and rules are just another set of ‘shoulds’: rules of thumb that used to work in the past but might not work in the world as it is now.